-"King's", "we", "us" and "our" refers to King's College London, Strand London WC2R 2LS
+"King's", "we", "us" and "our" refers to King's College London, Strand London WC2R 2LS.

 "You" and "your" refers to you the student or applicant.
-Please note that these Terms and Conditions apply to King's undergraduate courses, postgraduate taught courses, postgraduate research courses, blended courses, King's Online courses and courses operated by our English Language Centre.
+Please note that these terms and conditions apply to King's undergraduate programmes, postgraduate taught programmes, postgraduate research programmes, blended programmes, King's Online programmes and programmes operated by our English Language Centre.

-Reference to accepting an offer at King's includes any such acceptance, regardless of whether it is on a "first choice" or "insurance choice" basis, in the case of undergraduate courses.
+Reference to accepting an offer at King's includes any such acceptance, regardless of whether it is on a "first choice" or "insurance choice" basis, in the case of undergraduate programmes.